James Thew - Fotolia

 According to the company, it uses machine learning to scan devices, apps and data for potential threats.
 According to Ahn, this new service has dropped PHA installs by 50% year over year.

-Google has also developed detection models to better identify malware authors in order to stop them from publishing bad Android apps.
-These improvements can help users of the Google Play Store.
+Google has also developed detection models to better identify malware authors in order to stop them from publishing bad Android apps that are then installed by the users, ultimately helping Google Play Store users.

 Ask the expert: